nginxinc/nginx-amplify-doc/amplify-guide.md

   listen.mode = 0660
   ```

-  4. Check that the PHP-FPM listen socket for the pool exists and has the right permissions:
+  4. Check that the PHP-FPM listen socket for the pool exists and has the right permissions.

   ```
   # ls -la /var/run/php/php7.0-fpm.sock